 We are excited to bring you the next generation of chocolatepeanut.com.
 Offering the best in creature comfort—we create original apparel for your dog.
 We are working on fun items for people too.
 Bundle up and enjoy!

-Join in on our Facebook page and share photos of your dog wearing our goods.
-We love seeing them!
-Our models are Betty and her brother Miles—both French bulldogs—and little Aggie the Pug.
+Post pics of your dog wearing our goods on Facebook and at Instagram using hashtag “thechocolatepeanut” so that we can see them.
+We would love to see your pooch modeling our goods!
+Our models here on the site are Betty and her brother Miles—both French bulldogs—and little Aggie the Pug.